DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - remove from the first dataset the second one
 - remove from the second datsaset the first one

+## intent:chitchat
+- interesting datasets
+- data
+- ciao
+- love
+- other
+- intersting analysis
+- biological data
+- genomic data
+- how is the weather tomorrow?
+- can we speak about something else?
+- analysis

+## intent:name
+- what is your name?
+- who are you?
+- what's your name?
+- what do you do?

+## intent:mood
+- how are you?
+- how is your mood?
+- are you well?

 ## intent:reset_session
 - reset session